my-memory-leaked/RS232-Terminal/README.md

 - Send data to the connected device
 - Receive data from the connected device
 - Configure serial port settings (baud rate, data bits, parity, stop bits)
+- Ping round trip delay with time measure
+- Flow control.
+Note that during tests some of the features didn't work

 ## Prerequisites